el-ethan/new-leaf/README.md

 # New Leaf

 New Leaf is a tool for quickly scaffolding a new React component following a very specific structure.
-Running the command will create the shell a React component in a `.tsx` file, with an interface for its props, along with a test file `.test.tsx` and a stylesheet `.scss`.
+Running the command will create the shell of a React component in a `.tsx` file, with an interface for its props, along with a test file `.test.tsx` and a stylesheet `.scss`.
 All of these files will be contained inside a new folder with the same name as the component.

 # Usage